 Here are some general guidelines to help reduce your cancer risk through eating right:

-- Maintaining a healthy weight is key to reducing your risk of cancer and other diseases.
+- Maintain a healthy weight to reduce your risk of cancer and other diseases.
 The connection between cancer and obesity varies widely for different cancer types, but is as high as 40 percent for some cancers, particularly endometrial cancer and esophageal adenocarcinoma.

-- Reduce your intake of calories from solid fats and added sugar.
+- Reduce your intake of calories from solid fats and added sugars.
 Foods with added sugars and fats can cause weight gain and leave little room for more healthful, cancer-preventive foods.